-My favorite pick on this list is Lifefactory glass bottles.
+Our top pick for the best glass baby bottles are the Lifefactory glass bottles.
 You can’t beat their performance – I love that these can be moved straight from the freezer to boiling water without shattering the bottle.
 That’s very appealing to breastfeeding moms!

 My only beef with these bottles is the price, but the good news is that if you spring for these, you shouldn’t have to replace them.
 You’ll be admiring how nice they look for years to come, and the silicone sleeves are included in the price.
 Finally, if you decide to have more children, they’ll be sitting in your cabinet, ready to be of service once again.